player-alex/fastx-toolkit/README.md

 - [x] [FASTX Sample Generator](fastx-toolkit/fastx-samp-gen)

 # Usage
+You can see help message when you execute program with "-h" flag.

 `FASTQ-TO-FASTA: Convert FASTQ file to FASTA`
 |  Option  | Description | Default | Range |
 |:--------:|:-----------:|:-------:|:-----:|